 KPI #1: (Reduce methylmercury)

-- Valley Water continued its collaboration with University of California, Merced to study the use of adsorbent materials for mercury remediation in reservoirs.
-The research team is currently designing preliminary bench experiments to evaluate and rank different adsorbent materials based on cost, effectiveness, and sustainability.
-Following this evaluation, priority adsorbents will be used to experimentally evaluate several application methods.
+• Valley Water continued its collaboration with the University of California, Merced (UCM) to study the use of adsorbent materials for mercury remediation in reservoirs.
+The research team is currently assessing various sorbent materials and will soon chose one to move forward with in a larger microcosm study.
+The microcosms study will replicate conditions at Guadalupe reservoir, using sediment and water collected from the field in a controlled system.
+A number of sorbent application methods will also be evaluated.
 Results will inform potential implementation actions in Guadalupe Reservoir.

 KPI #2: (Prioritization plan)

-- Valley Water is conducting a watershed assessment using available water quality, sediment chemistry, and habitat data.
+• Valley Water is conducting a watershed assessment using available water quality, sediment chemistry, and habitat data.
 The analysis will help Valley Water identify potential water quality issues to be addressed under a revised B1 and B2 Project Prioritization Plan.
-An early draft of the 2023 Santa Clara County Watershed Assessment is undergoing internal review, and an updated Prioritization Plan is expected in Summer 2023.
+An early draft of the 2023 Santa Clara County Watershed Assessment is undergoing internal review, and an updated Prioritization Plan is expected by the end of FY24.

 KPI #3: (Surface water quality improvement activities)

-Valley Water is collaborating with Santa Clara County Parks and the cities of Morgan Hill and Gilroy to provide vouchers for responsible disposal of wastewater for unhoused individuals living in RV’s.
+• Valley Water continues to collaborate with Santa Clara County Parks and the cities of Morgan Hill and Gilroy to provide vouchers for responsible disposal of wastewater for unhoused individuals living in RV’s.
 Vouchers can be used for free RV waste disposal at Coyote Lake and Mt.
 Madonna County Parks.
-In FY23 waste disposal vouchers were distributed to unhoused individuals in Morgan Hill and Gilroy by homeless outreach providers.
-So far, none of the distributed vouchers have been redeemed.
+In FY23, waste disposal vouchers were distributed to unhoused individuals in Morgan Hill and Gilroy by homeless outreach providers, however none of the distributed vouchers were redeemed.
+To further incentivize the program, those who redeem the vouchers at one of the County Park disposal sites will also receive a gas gift card.
+Materials were provided to each County Park location in October 2023.
+The vouchers and gas gift cards will be available until June 30, 2024, at which point the activity’s effectiveness will be evaluated.
+No vouchers or gas gift cards were redeemed in Q2 or Q3.
 Alternatives to the voucher program are under consideration.

 FY22-36 Key Performance Indicators for the Safe, Clean Water Program